-No assurance can be given as to the County's ultimate liability on existing and future refund claims.
+No assurance can be given as to the amount of the County's ultimate liability on existing and future refund claims.
 Furthermore, these amounts do not include litigation relating to real estate taxation other than challenges to assessments.
 For a discussion of such other litigation, see "Other Property Tax Litigation" within this section.